Managing Money as a Couple

-Our journey to a healthy relationship with money and achieving Financial Freedom started with our relationship with each other.
+Our journey to a healthy relationship with money and achieving Financial Freedom, actually started with our personal relationship as a recently engaged couple back in 2015.

-We knew arguing about money can ruin relationships, so Rebecca and I started having conversations about our finances.
+Even back then we knew that arguing about money can ruin relationships, so Rebecca and I started having conversations about our finances.

 In order to both see progress and avoid money fights along the way, we needed to be transparent and work together to overcome challenges and reach our goals as one.

-But it quickly became clear that we had different beliefs, thoughts, and concerns about money.
+As we had discussions about finances it quickly became clear that we had different beliefs, thoughts, and concerns about money.
+Another thing we would have to be sensitive and aware of when building our strategy and deciding how to overcome obstacles.

 When money is managed well, and you have transparent conversations with respect and the right mindset, financial stress becomes less of a burden on your relationship.